Supportic/pyAudioFileNameFormatter/README.md

 `Artist - Trackname`

-Currently only .mp3 files are supported but .wav, .flac are already considered as well.
+Currently only .mp3 files are supported but .wav, .flac will be considered later as well.
-The **eyeD3** library <https://github.com/nicfit/eyeD3> is used to work with .mp3 tags.
+The **eyeD3** module <https://github.com/nicfit/eyeD3> is used to work with .mp3 tags.
 Thanks to him!

 ## Get it working